“All I did was bend over to pick up a pen! It’s a damn pen! It’s obviously not heavy. How in the hell could I have hurt my back picking up a pen?!”

 Loading is quite the same.
 Once you load the spine with a complex combination of forces you’re not adapted to, then something as trivial as picking up a pen will break open your jar.

 Myth 2: Pain equals damage.
 So lay down and rest!

-I can’t begin to tell you the amount of times I’ve seen patients who paid a visit to their doctor and the advice given was to take some painkillers and get some bed rest.
-Not only will this NOT make you better, it will actually make you WORSE!
+I can’t begin to tell you the number of times I’ve seen patients who paid a visit to their doctor and the advice given was to take some painkillers and get some bed rest.
+Not only will this NOT make you better, but it will also actually make you WORSE!